The 2019 Malawi Presidential Nominations and the future they predict

 We must never underestimate incumbency.
 Incumbency comes with money, influence, infinite tangible and intangible resources and honour.
 The reason JB managed to get 1 million votes in 2014 and why she will not surpass 600,000 votes in 2019 is partly due to gain and loss of incumbency.
 The DPP is in power and to make matters simpler for them, the elections calendar allowed them to present after every other major party had presented theirs.
 This may look minor but there is no better time to play chess than when your opponent has plaid because you can intelligently guess his next moves.
 The biggest threat to opposition parties was the possibility of DPP to whip both UDF and PP into an alliance with them by blackmail or positive incentive.

 Of course, as we now know, DPP settled for some unknown Hon Chimulilenji.
 Contrary to what people may argue, in my view the DPP has tried something that if it works may serve their interests namely that in the event of Peter’s retirement, Chimulirenji may still keep the party gurus with him for support.
 The many things that people may view as weaknesses are the very reasons why DPP chose Chimulireni.
 Another obvious one is that the VP vacancy was created by ousting Dr Chilima from Ntcheu and so it is a good idea to avoid a fallout with that base to fill it with another of their own, Chilima then may fail to appeal to that base.
 Of course some may argue that Chimulirenji appears not comparable to chilima in terms of other factors but the truth is that under such circumstances, what matters to the voters is nothing more than the fact that a person among them has risen to power.
+Thus, Chilima's limit in Ntcheu is 60%, as the other 40% will go to other parties including MCP.
+Ntcheu is heterogenous .

 With good campaigning, (which DPP can stage) they can halt UTM in that base, with this Chimulirenji by touting him as a successor to Peter, even if he may not be.
 If DPP has blundered on this choice, the comparison should not be anything but a case of an alliance with UDF or another bigger party.
 Compared to many other candidates whose names were in the news and are DPP, Chimulirnji is the better choice.
+Nationally though, Chimulirenji will not appeal.

 However, being a best choice for the purposes of securing the private interest of DPP is not the same as being best in votes pulling for purposes of an election as that of May 21 2019.
 Politics in Malawi is unfortunately partly regional, policy based and tribal.
 The emergency of UDF, their breakaway faction-the UTM, and PP, in many ways disadvantages DPP when compared not to those parties, but to MCP.
 Granted, the other parties will also need to be checked by MCP and dpp , but the greater damage is to DPP.
 In the end , it is very hard even if you bring in incumbency, and resources to be confident that DPP is stronger because of this.
 DPP has been weakened by the developments thus far.